 How to switch bank accounts

-Most banks and building societies offer a free seven-day Current Account Switch Service.
+Almost all banks and building societies now offer a free seven-day Current Account Switch Service.

 It’s backed by a guarantee that means you’ll be refunded any interest and charges on your old and new accounts if anything goes wrong.